Christchurch blueprint unveiled today

 Prime Minister John Key says Christchurch's new central business district will be a ''very livable'' compact city centre with distinct precincts.

-The unit was set by the Canterbury Earthquake Recovery Authority (Cera) in April to determine the location of key projects including a new convention centre and sports stadium.
+The unit was formed by the Canterbury Earthquake Recovery Authority in April to determine the location of key projects, including a new convention centre and sports stadium.

-Key this morning said he was confident the unit, Christchurch City Council, Government, engineers and stakeholders had got the vision for Christchurch right.
+Key today said he was confident the unit, the Christchurch City Council, the Government, engineers and stakeholders had got the vision for Christchurch right.

-''There are various precincts and so they are really trying to make sure that things like the stadium and high performance sport, health are all in their own precincts but very much within the CBD broader area.
+''There are various precincts and so they are really trying to make sure that things like the stadium and high-performance sport and health are all in their own precincts but very much within the CBD broader area,'' he said.

 Brownlee yesterday said the plan would include spending by the Government to encourage the private sector to invest in the rebuild.

-The Government had already spent $5.5 billion on the rebuild so far and Brownlee said taxpayers could have to fund a further $7b.
+The Government has already spent $5.5 billion on the rebuild and Brownlee said taxpayers could have to fund a further $7b.

-''If it is the health precinct and the hospital, that would fall pretty squarely on the Government, others are more debatable.
-It will depend on what civic assets (Cantabrians) want.''
+''If it is the health precinct and the hospital, that would fall pretty squarely on the Government,'' he said.

 Debate would ''rage for some time'' on whether there should be a covered stadium, he said.